rjones30/jupyroot/README.md

 # jupyroot
-Automate common data analysis and visualization tasks using the CERN root library in a jupyter notebook.
+Automate common data analysis and visualization tasks using the CERN pyroot library in a jupyter notebook.